Package 'tinytable'

 i

 Row indices where the styling should be applied.
 Can be a single value, a vector, or a logical matrix with the same number of rows and columns as x. i=0 is the header, and negative values are higher level headers.
+Row indices refer to rows after the insertion of row labels by group_tt(), when applicable.

 j